 Instructions

-- Chop the broccoli into small florets.
+- Chop the broccoli into small florets.1 broccoli head

 - Blend until you have a smooth and creamy green sauce.